 Technology at SSU’s Core

-UIS understands the importance of a Healthy IT, so that when departments need for infrastructure to be extended into their area for expanded data and phone connectivity, application computing development or their needs to be additional dedicated bandwidth, IT happens.
-For UIS, this means taking the best care of technology the end user doesn't necessarily see or notice.
-SSU’s state of the art network means everything to UIS when it comes to delivering outstanding technology services on a consistent basis, with capacity for growth on demand.
+ITS understands the importance of a Healthy IT, so that when departments need for infrastructure to be extended into their area for expanded data and phone connectivity, application computing development or their needs to be additional dedicated bandwidth, IT happens.
+For ITS, this means taking the best care of technology the end user doesn't necessarily see or notice.
+SSU’s state of the art network means everything to ITS when it comes to delivering outstanding technology services on a consistent basis, with capacity for growth on demand.